-The key risk is that the council will be bound to replenish a significant proportion of its pension fund financial instruments at a time of unfavourable interest rates.
-The council does not have any financial instruments that have a refinancing risk as part of its treasury management and investment strategies.
+The key risk is that the pension fund will need to replenish a significant proportion of its financial instruments at a time of unfavourable interest rates.
+The pension fund does not have any financial instruments that have a refinancing risk as part of its investment strategy.